Related: Make Your Vegetable Patch Worth Looking At

-"To distinguish changing day length, a time-keeping mechanism is required," explains biologist Takato Imaizumi of the University of Washington, who is uncovering the mechanisms of the seasonal calendar in plants.
+"To distinguish changing day length, a time-keeping mechanism is required," explains University of Washington biologist Takato Imaizumi, who is uncovering the mechanisms of the seasonal calendar in plants.
 In other words, it takes a clock to understand a summer.

-In my northern climate, where the snow often lingers on the ground into late April, long-day plants like mustards, radishes, and lettuces are generally difficult in spring.
-Because I have to plant them relatively late, as we race towards the summer solstice, they often bolt before they produce anything worth eating.
+In my northern climate—where the snow often lingers on the ground into late April—long-day plants like mustards, lettuces, and the 6 Radishes Worth Seeking Out are generally difficult in spring.
+Because I have to plant them relatively late—as we race towards the summer solstice—they often bolt before they produce anything worth eating.

 For other long-day plants, even my late planting date is too early in terms of temperature.
-Some long-day plants flower only after experiencing vernalization, a period of prolonged cold.
-This is what keeps delicious biennial root and stem crops like turnips, carrots, parsnips, and beets from going to seed in their first summer and using up their stored food before we can harvest them.
-But too much chill in early spring can fool turnips, for example, into thinking that they have already lived through a winter and now have permission to flower and set seed.
+Some long-day plants flower only after experiencing vernalization—a period of prolonged cold.
+This is what keeps delicious biennial root and stem crops like turnips, carrots, parsnips, and beets from going to seed in their first summer and using up their stored food before we can harvest them, but we have a plan for how to plant carrots.
+But, for example, too much chill in early spring can fool turnips into thinking that they have already lived through a winter and now have permission to flower and set seed.

 My answer?
-Avoid the summer solstice entirely for fast-maturing long-day crops like turnips, radishes, beets, and mustard.
-Planted in midsummer as fall crops, they are crisp and creamy, with long, luxuriant leaves–absolutely perfect.
+Avoid the summer solstice entirely for fast-maturing long-day crops like turnips, radishes, beets, and mustards.
+Planted in midsummer as fall crops—they are crisp and creamy, with long, luxuriant leaves.

 Onions are another crop whose latitude of origin is important.
-All onion varieties respond positively to lengthening days, producing a bulb when light strikes the light-sensitive window, but window placement is very different in different varieties.
-A variety that requires a full 15 hours of daylight for bulb production would be appropriate for Maine but not for Florida.
-And a variety appropriate for the shorter summer days of Florida would bulb up too early in its life cycle in Maine and produce something too small to bother with.
+All onion varieties respond positively to lengthening days—producing a bulb when light strikes the light-sensitive window—but window placement is very different in different varieties.
+There are 3 Ways To Plant Onions and a variety that requires a full 15 hours of daylight for bulb production would be appropriate for Maine but not for Florida, and a variety appropriate for the shorter summer days of Florida would bulb up too early in its life cycle in Maine and produce something too small to bother with.